 Children-Nirmala Kurien

 One of the greatest proponents of the cooperative movement in the world, his work has alleviated millions out of poverty not only in India but also outside.
 He founded around 30 institutions of excellence which are owned, managed by farmers and run by professionals.
+His achievements with the GCMMF led Prime Minister Lal Bahadur Shastri to appoint him founder-chairman of the NDDB (National Dairy Development Board) in 1965, to replicate Amul's "Anand model" on a nationwide scale.

 As the founding chairman of the Gujarat Co-operative Milk Marketing Federation (GCMMF), Kurien was responsible for the creation and success of the Amul brand of dairy products.
 A key achievement at Amul was the invention of milk powder processed from buffalo milk, as opposed to that made from cow-milk, in the then major milk producing nations.